Season 3 Overview

 Meanwhile, his mother Marge and sister Michele consider it useless and have come to terms with the possibility that he may never wake up, which leads to countless arguments in the family.

 So Jonathan and Mark decide they might as well help this old friend of Mark’s move on.
-In order to do that, they work in different ways: so, Mark helps the father realize that he has been neglecting the rest of his family because of his devotion to his son.
+In order to do that, they work in different ways: Mark helps the father realize that he has been neglecting the rest of his family because of his devotion to his son.

 At the same time, Jonathan helps the man’s wife and daughter confront their own guilt and sorrow, which they have been shielding themselves from by pretending the boy is already dead and that nothing more can be done anymore.

 The entire assignment feels somewhat unclear.
 In part, that’s because it’s an “unofficial” assignment: Jonathan and Mark just decided to check on Mark’s old friend and then realized he was having a tough time.
 But they didn’t receive this as an official assignment, and if they hadn’t visited this friend in the first place, this episode wouldn’t exist.
-That makes it hard to determine whether the assignment is a real one or not: perhaps Jonathan would have warned Mark they were gonna stop by an old friend, and this would have become the assignment all the same.
+That makes it hard to determine whether the assignment is a real or an improvised one: perhaps Jonathan would have warned Mark they were gonna stop by an old friend, and this would have become the assignment all the same.
 Or maybe not.
 In both cases, Mark is lucky to have an angel, otherwise he’d have to deal with this assignment alone.

-Anyway, the lack of an official indication in the assignment is the problem: in a way, it’s as though Jonathan and Mark are working on two different sides, with different goals.
+Anyway, the lack of any indication in the assignment is the problem: in a way, it’s as though Jonathan and Mark are working on two different sides, with different goals.
 Jonathan seems to focus on Marge and Michele, trying to convince them that there is still hope for Tony if they are willing to believe.
 And Mark has to work on Gene, trying to persuade him to let Tony go and stop clinging to the possibility that his son will recover.

 But then, he also warns them they shouldn’t be optimistic.